SpellholdStudios/Beyond_the_Law/README.md

     - Provided accurate sized NPC portraits for EE games, and renamed large portraits in epilogue files.
 - Included all BWP Fixpack fixes:
     - "*start.baf*": <a href="http://www.shsforums.net/topic/33192-btl-with-bgt/">Hoppy's BGT compatibility fix start</a> preventing Kiyone from showing up in the BG1 part meeting the alignment, rep requirements and chapter 2.
 Revamped by Gwendolyne for compatibility with EET and oBG2 games.
-    - *z#1002.baf*: <a href="http://www.shsforums.net/topic/47635-notes-oddities-and-possible-bugs-in-my-bwp-game-spoilers/page-14#entry566555">Lollorian's methodical `OnCreation()` removal from blocks that have a LOCALS/GLOBAL associated with them</a>.
+    - "*z#1002.baf*": <a href="http://www.shsforums.net/topic/47635-notes-oddities-and-possible-bugs-in-my-bwp-game-spoilers/page-14#entry566555">Lollorian's methodical `OnCreation()` removal from blocks that have a LOCALS/GLOBAL associated with them</a>.
-    - "*z#2801.baf*: <a href="https://www.gibberlings3.net/forums/topic/27712-bg2ee-parse-error-compiling-g3mrsgtubaf">agb1's `Face()` -> `FaceObject()` conversion</a>.
+    - "*z#2801.baf*": <a href="https://www.gibberlings3.net/forums/topic/27712-bg2ee-parse-error-compiling-g3mrsgtubaf">agb1's `Face()` -> `FaceObject()` conversion</a>.
     - "*items.d*": <a href="http://www.shsforums.net/topic/45266-small-typo/">Lollorian's small typo fixes</a> (also renamed "*gthac.spl*" to "*z#gthac.spl*").
 - Appended "*tooltip.2da*" whenever relevant.
 - Fixed items descriptions and typos.
 - Split setup.tra files into separate thematic files for more comfortable readability.
 - Completed mod traification.
-- TODO Re-formated, updated and renamed readme file to *btl-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
+- Re-formated, updated and renamed readme file to *btl-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
 - Removed useless files and :file_folder: "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.
-- TODO Included Linux and Mac OS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
+- Included Linux and Mac OS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated OggDec to v1.9.7 and added sox v14.4.1 for mac.
-- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
+- Added archive libiconv-1.9.2-1-src.7z with iconv license info.
 - Updated WeiDU installer to v247.
 - Uploaded mod to official Spellhold Studios GitHub mirror account.